 Guatemalans head to the polls, hoping for a new leader who will bring real change

-Central America's most populous country and the region's largest economy continues to struggle with widespread poverty and violence that have driven hundreds of thousands of Guatemalans to emigrate in recent years.
+Central America's most populous country and the region's largest economy continues to struggle with widespread poverty and violence that have driven hundreds of thousands of Guatemalans to migrate to the U.S. in recent years.

+Voting appeared to have been peaceful.
+The Attorney General's Office, which sought unsuccessfully to suspend Arévalo's party before the vote, announced several arrests for interference with the process, but they appeared to be minor.

+Political analyst Renzo Rosal noted the heavier than usual presence of uniformed agents from the Attorney General's Office at voting centers across the country "could be taken as a form of intimidation."
+The Associated Press saw such agents at several voting centers.

+González wants to continue on to college and study business administration.
+She loves to cook and dreams of having her own restaurant one day, but the threat of extortion is so great that she's unsure if it's possible.
+"People can't keep a business," she said.

+At the school where she voted, the election coordinator estimated that by late morning the flow of voters was only about half of what they had for the first round of voting in June.

-Early on Sunday, residents of Santo Domingo Xenacoj lined up to vote at the local primary school.
+Earlier in the day, residents of Santo Domingo Xenacoj lined up to vote at the local primary school in the mountains about an hour west of the capital.
 The Volcano of Fire puffed in the distance as men in jackets and women in traditional embroidered blouses wrapped in shawls against the chill came out to vote.

 Juan Xocoxi Chocoyo, a 60-year-old farmer and driver, was the first in line.
 He said he shared his vote only with God, but that the issues weighing on his mind as he entered the voting booth were the lack of work and the rising cost of everyday products.